 Welcome to the Writing Center

-The St. Edward's University Writing Center, located on the second floor of the Munday Library, helps students, faculty, staff, and alumni grow as writers.
-The Writing Center allows you to discuss, experiment with, and practice writing with faculty and professional readers outside of class.
-The best way to learn about what the Writing Center does is to try it yourself.
+The St. Edward's University Writing Center, located on the second floor of the Munday Library, helps students, faculty, staff, and alumni grow as writers in an environment of collaboration, not instruction.

-What the Writing Center does, and how you can you use it.
-We can help you face-to-face, by online file submission, or by Google Hangout videoconference.
+We can help you face-to-face, by online submission, or Google Hangout video conference.
 No matter where you are, we can help.

 What We Do

 We help with all types of writing and communication projects, including

 - formal and informal essays, letters, journal entries, and blog posts;

 - technical reports, memos, summaries, case studies, group reports;

 - creative writing, alternative writing assignments, and digital writing projects;